Since 2013, Bombas customers have helped donate over

 Supporting our neighbors

-We sourced and sent personal protective equipment (PPE) to our Giving Partners and went above and beyond for our closest neighbors and friends to ensure they knew they had the support they needed.
+We sourced and sent personal protective equipment (PPE) to our Giving Partner Organizations and went above and beyond for our closest neighbors and friends to ensure they knew they had the support they needed.

 2021